-If you have found www.helpwildlife.co.uk to be a useful resource, please consider making a donation to support the work of the Starlight Trust.
+If you have found helpwildlife.co.uk to be a useful resource, please consider making a donation to support the running of this website.

 If your chimney is occupied by a nesting bird, you will need to know that nesting birds are protected by law.
 Removing or disturbing the nest would be illegal.